-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+In order to assure that tap water is safe to drink, EPA and DEP prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+FDA and DEP regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Drinking water, including bottled water, may be reasonably expected to contain at least small amounts of some contaminants.
-It is important to remember that the presence of these contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791 or by referring to the website at http://www.epa.gov/safewater.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).